389ds/389ds.github.io/docs/389ds/howto/howto-walkthroughmultimasterssl.md

 **When you are finished with this process you should have 3 agreements on each supplier.
 On Node A you should have an agreement with Node B, C and D. On Node B you should have agreements with Node A, C and D and so on.**

-#### Configure Nodes A, B, C, D without SSL
+#### Configure Nodes A, B, C, D without TLS/SSL

-If you do not plan to use SSL, follow the same steps above except choose port 389 for your consumer port and do not click the SSL box.
+If you do not plan to use TLS/SSL, follow the same steps above except choose port 389 for your consumer port and do not click the TLS/SSL box.

 #### Initialize